 The verse which gives us the attribute of the Quran being fully detailed is 6:114, and the opening words of this verse are:

-As a result, we are give the precise meaning of the fully detailed attribute of the Quran.
+As a result, we are given the precise meaning of the fully detailed attribute of the Quran.
 The Quran is fully detailed in respect of containing all the law of God which we need to practice Islam, and to attain salvation.

-Let us compare with the following situation:
+Let us consider the following situation:

 You are studying in school for a physics exam, and your teacher gives you a book and tells you it contains everything you need to pass the exam.
 You cannot one day complain to him that you did not find in the book how to cook a pizza!